thinkcompute/thinkcompute.github.io/think_and_compute/07-unordered-structures.md

 The advantage of[ organising all these types of values as classes](https://en.wikipedia.org/wiki/Object-oriented_programming) is that each object made available a set of[ methods](https://en.wikipedia.org/wiki/Method_(computer_programming)) that allow one to interact with the object itself.
 A method is a particular function that can be run only if directly called via an object.
 Their fingertips is structured as follows: `<object>.<method>(<param_1>, <param_2>, ...)`.
 For instance, methods of the class *list* define all the operations we have introduced for manipulating lists, e.g. `<list>.append(<item>)`, `<list>.remove(<item>)`, etc.

 It is possible to create our classes and methods.
 However, this topic goes beyond the actual scope of this book.
-If interested in understanding how to create these items, please refer to the documentation provided in the [chapter "Programming languages"](https://comp-think.github.io/book/04.pdf).
+If interested in understanding how to create these items, please refer to the documentation provided in Chapter {ref}`ch_programming-languages`.

 ## Unordered structures